 As the potatoes grow, you will see lots of green shoots coming up from the bucket.
 Once the green plants start to turn yellow and die, the potatoes will be ready.
 Simply turn the bucket over and dump the contents out.
-There won’t be a lot of dirt left, and you will have about 25-30 pounds of yummy potatoes from each bucket!
+There won’t be a lot of dirt left, and your potato bucket harvest will be about 10-15 pounds of yummy potatoes from each bucket!

 To store, you will need to allow the potatoes to “ripen”.

 We do this by laying them out on an old bed sheet, in a single layer, out of direct sunlight and preferably in a dark spot for 48 hours.
 You want the skins to be completely dry to avoid possibility of mold or rotting.
 Then, we carefully place them in an open container in our root cellar for longer storage.
 You can also can or dehydrate them for ease of storage, too!